Wednesday, May 27, 2009

 The topic for the 73rd edition of the Carnival of Genealogy will be: The Good Earth.
 Were your ancestors sharecroppers or land barons?
 Perhaps an ancestor was a logger or a miner.
 Do you have stories of homesteading?
 Is there a master gardener in your tree?
 If your ancestors lived in the city did they keep a square foot garden or escape the city to a favorite park?
 Tell us about your family's ties to the land!
 Apple will host the next edition of the COG on Apple's Tree.

-My paternal gggg grandfather, Sampson Smith Frum, was, at his death, the largest land owner in Monongalia County, West Virginia.
+My paternal great great great great grandfather, Sampson Smith Frum, was, at his death, the largest land owner in Monongalia County, West Virginia.
 Sampson was the son of William Frum and it is believed his mother was Anna Smith (I have also seen her listed as Mary Ann Smith on ancestry.com).
 He was born on January 27, 1790 in Frederick County, Virginia in the Back Creek area.1

 To date no records have been found to prove the name of his mother.
 The dilemma stems from the records in Frederick County, Virginia of the Jeremiah Smith II family.
 There is no record of the marriage of William Frum to a Smith woman.
 There is a will belonging to Samuel Smith, the son of Jeremiah II.
 Samuel mentions all of William Frum’s children in the will.
 The son’s are bequeathed sizeable tracts of land and in 1803 my ancestor, Sampson Smith Frum, was given the 200 acre farm of Samuel Smith.2 Other brothers, sisters, nieces and nephews are also listed in the will giving rise to the feeling that the Frum children were also relations.

-During the War of 1812, Sampson was a Lieutenant from Monongalia County, (West) Virginia.
-He resigned the position in 1817.4.
-At one time there must have been a marker on or near his gravesite with the 1812 listing.
+At one time there was War of 1812 on Sampson's tombstone.
 When I visited the cemetery, there was no indication of his service.
-Fortunately, there was a cemetery reading back in the 1940’s, long before the cemetery was partially destroyed.
+Fortunately, there was a cemetery reading back in the 1940’s, long before the cemetery was partially destroyed and the tombstones badly weathered.

-He married Elizabeth VanGilder, daughter of Jacob and Anna Margaret Gibler (Kibler) VanGilder in Monongalia County, Virginia on June 11, 1815.5 To this union, six children were born: Anne Louise (my ggg grandmother), Matilda, Sampson S., Margaret, Alpheus and Elizabeth Jane.
+Sampson, age twenty-five, married Elizabeth VanGilder, age twenty-three, daughter of Jacob VanGilder and Anna Margaret Gibler (Kibler) in Monongalia County, Virginia on June 11, 1815.5

 At an early age, Sampson realized the value of land and began purchasing parcels in and around Morgantown, often with his father.
 From 1817 until 1853, Sampson Smith Frum purchased 1279 acres of land primarily in Monongalia County, (West) Virginia.
 He owned the largest acreage of any single individual in the county at his death in 1862.6